Jan 22 – 24, 2025

 We study the back-reaction of a quantum scalar field on anti-de Sitter (AdS) space-time.
 The renormalized expectation value of the stress-energy tensor operator (RSET) for a quantum scalar field on global AdS space-time acts as a source term on the right-hand-side of the Einstein equations for the quantum-corrected metric.
 We find the RSETs for rotating and nonrotating thermal states on global...

-Zel'dovich and Polnarev, in their seminal paper on the displacement memory effect [1], suggested that particles hit by a burst of gravitational waves generated by flyby would be merely displaced.
-Their prediction is confirmed by fine-tuning the wave profile, which is the derivative of a Gaussian proposed by Gibbons and Hawking [2], or of its approximation by a P\"oschl-Teller potential.
-The...
+Zel’dovich and Polnarev suggested that particles hit by a burst of gravitational waves generated by a flyby would merely be displaced.
+Their prediction is confirmed by fine-tuning the derivative-of-a-Gaussian wave profile proposed by Gibbons and Hawking, or analytically by its approximation by a P¨oschl-Teller potential.
+The study is extended to higher-order derivative profiles as proposed for...

 Recently, a renewed interest has emerged towards the possibility that the mass of black holes grow with the expansion of the Universe.
 This issue was theoretically investigated almost century ago by McVittie but, since then, not much progress was done.
 However, the recent analysis of a class of elliptical galaxies have open again the possibility that the mass of supermassive black holes can...